sciunto-org/xboomx/README.md

 The `ignorelist` to prevent stuff that is in your path for showing up as suggestions.
 Like if you type `x` then `X` might show up before `xbmc`.

 `complete_offpath` will add everything that's in you ranking database regardless of availability on PATH.
 This is off by default.

 ## License

     xboomx
     Copyright (C) 2014-2015  Victor Häggqvist
+    Copyright (C) 2025 Francois Boulogne

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by